qest-cz/gql-federation-sample/monorepo/monorepo-ws/README.md

 Teams using Nx gain the advantage of building full-stack applications with their preferred framework alongside Nx’s advanced code generation and project dependency graph, plus a unified experience for both frontend and backend developers.

 Visit [Nx Cloud](https://nx.app/) to learn more.

+## How to add prisma to app
+We have to create separate lib of prisma client for every using app.
+All npm commands have to set to global `package.json` of monorepo.
+Here is link where is tutorial what we have to install. `https://www.prisma.io/docs/getting-started/quickstart`

+create lib:

+`nx g @nrwl/node:lib ourName --buildable`

+Now we have to create folder prisma with schema.
+File `schema.prisma` can use .env in our created lib.

+After init schema we can run migration.
+We have to be in directory of our new lib.

+`npx prisma migrate dev --name init`

+Next we have to generate prisma client from our schema. `yarn prisma generate --schema=./libs/prisma-article-client/prisma/schema.prisma`.
+Output is defined in `schema.prisma`.

+In `src/index.ts` define export of created directory (in my example `export * from "./generated"`)

+Now we can import `PrismaClient` from this our lib.

+My prisma client lib example you can find in `lib/prisma-article-app-client`